HISTORY OF JOHNNIE WALKER

 In 1820 John Walker establishes the family business

 In the early 19th Century, a dram of whisky was a staple of life in Scotland.
 However, the Scotch you enjoyed yesterday might taste different tomorrow.
-So, young John, the pioneer that he was, began to blend whiskies together to create a consistent and unique product.
-What resulted was a whisky he was proud to put his name to – Johnnie Walker.
+So, young John, the pioneer that he was, soon, began to blend whiskies together to create a consistent and unique product.
+What resulted was whiskies that eventually he & his sons was proud to put his name to.

 In 1867 Alexander creates Old Highland Whisky

+Alexander made the astute move of engaging ships in the nearby port of Glasgow, convincing the ship captains to carry the bottles bearing his father’s name around the world.
+A square bottle meant less breakages and more bottles per shipment.
+A slanted label, at 24 degrees, meant that Johnnie Walker commanded unrivalled presence on any shelf in the world.
 By 1867, the world had developing a taste for his father’s whisky, but young Alexander, like his father, was an ambitious soul.
 In the same year he introduced Old Highland Whisky - a blend of such rare craft and flavour that it changed the definition of whisky excellence.
+The famous square bottle is soon introduced and together with the iconic slanted label, angled at 24 degrees, John Walker & Sons whiskies commanded unrivalled presence on any shelf in the world.’

 In 1879, awards around the world are being won